 - Cut the ham into 1cm cubes.

-- By now the water for the pasta should be boiling, add the pasta and cook as per the instructions, this should take no longer than 12 minutes.
+- Add the pasta to the boiling water and cook as per the instructions, this should take no longer than 12 minutes.

-- Heat the cooking oil in a frying pan over a medium-low heat and gently cook off the ham.
+- Heat the cooking oil in a frying pan over a medium heat and gently cook off the ham.